 Coronavirus questions answered: 'Should you go to an urgent care facility if sick?'

-Neville began by talking to Nesheiwat about those who feel ill -- people who might normally go to an urgent care facility -- and how they should proceed if sick amid the coronavirus outbreak.
+Neville began by talking to Nesheiwat about what those who feel ill, people who would normally go to an urgent care facility, and how they should so proceed if sick.

 CORONAVIRUS QUESTIONS ANSWERED: CAN YOU HAVE FLU AND COVID-19 AT SAME TIME?